kumarde/deepakwrites/source/content/_index.md

 their identities as they relate to their unique American experiences.
 I'm also a technologist and am interested in building new theater experiences that mesh with technology.
-I have worked with Underscore Theatre Company in Chicago, the National Asian American Theatre Company (NAATCO) in NYC, and Shotgun Players in Berkeley, CA.
+I have worked with Underscore Theatre Company in Chicago, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, and PACE University in NYC, Faultline Theatre in San Francisco, and Shotgun Players in Berkeley, CA.

 <br>